jasonwyatt/Android-DebugPort/README.md

 ### Running the Server

 Starting the DebugPort server is easy!
+Simple call the start method:

     DebugPortService.start(context);